Living room in Brisa Alacant apartment in Gran Alacant

 TL;DR — The Quick Answer

-Renting a holiday apartment in Spain is an excellent way to enjoy comfortable and flexible holidays, but it requires proper preparation.
-In 2026, new EU regulations regarding the registration of short-term rental properties are in effect, and the market is full of both legitimate offers and attempted scams.
-This guide will walk you through the entire process step by step — from checking the tourist licence, through choosing a booking platform, to signing the rental agreement and recovering your deposit.
+Renting an apartment in Spain is an excellent way to enjoy comfortable and flexible stays, but it requires proper preparation.
+In 2026, EU data-sharing rules for online short-stay accommodation platforms sit alongside regional registration rules, and the market is full of both legitimate offers and attempted scams.
+This guide will walk you through the entire process step by step — from checking whether VUT registration applies, through choosing a booking platform, to signing the rental agreement and recovering your deposit.
 With this guide you will know exactly what to look out for and how to protect your money and travel comfort.

 What you will find in this guide